NiranjanaA7/Full-stack-photo-management-system-using-Flask-and-MySQL/README.md

 - **Follow/Unfollow:** Follow or unfollow other users.
 - **Search:** Search for users and photos based on keywords.
 - **Photo Management:** Edit and delete uploaded photos.
+- **Download as Polaroid:** Download photos as Polaroid-style images with customizable text.
 - **Account Deletion:** Delete user accounts and all associated data.

 ## Requirements